The Authoritarian ParentBy Dr. Margaret Paul

 - Be who I want them to be

-Our choice to control always has negative consequences for our children.
-It is important to connect our controlling behavior with the consequences that may result.
+Authoritarian parenting and the resulting choice to control always has negative consequences for children.
+It is important to connect your controlling behavior with the consequences that may result.
 While controlling might work in the short run, it can create many problems in the long run.

 - My child and I get into power struggles.

 My child does what I want most of the time but becomes resistant in certain areas.
 My child resists: